 Pain is, unfortunately, something that always comes with the teething process, but there are ways to keep it on the down-low.
 As long as your child doesn’t show abnormal symptoms (high fever, diarrhea, or congestion), the best thing to do is to wait it out until all their teeth set in.
 In the meantime, here are 5 essential teething tips for your baby:

 Keep your baby’s gums cool to aid with the pain.
-Do not give your baby frozen objects since the extreme cold can be damaging, especially to babies that do not know the harm frozen items possess when directly placed anywhere on the body for long periods.
+Do not give your baby frozen objects since the extreme cold can be damaging.
+This is especially true since babies do not know the harm frozen items possess when directly placed anywhere on the body for long periods.

 However, giving your baby a cold washrag to chew on, a cold chew toy, or cold food products can significantly help teething babies temporarily numb their pain.